janastu/iihs_curation_auth/README.md

 	node -v

-After Verifying the Node Version verify the NPM version by the command in terminal
+After Verifying the Node Version, verify the NPM version by the command in terminal

 	npm -v

-If the NPM version other than 5.6.0 then run the below command to install the NPM 5.6.0 version
+If the NPM version other than 5.6.0, then run the below command to install the NPM 5.6.0 version

 	npm install npm@5.6.0

-After Successfully installation verify the NPM version by the command in terminal
+After Successfully installation, verify the NPM version by the command in terminal

 	npm -v